Muley Point

 Permits

-There are no permits required at this location.
+No permits are required at this location.

 Direction of the Shot